vinodkd/halo/doc/UserGuide.md

         hello world
         // string: this is one node
         "hello world"
+        // strings with escaped quotes
+        "he said \"here you go\", and passed the salt."
     }

 The simplest node is an atom - a symbol represented by an unquoted string of characters.
 Strings are nodes too, and represented with double-quotes surrounding them.